Arkadi Monastery: Topography

-The Arkadi Monastery is located in the Rethymno regional unit, 25 km southeast of the city of Rethymno.
-The Monastery is situated on a rectangular plateau on the northwest side of Mount Ida, at an altitude of 500 m.
+The Arkadi Monastery is located in the Rethymno region, 25 km southeast of the city of Rethymno.
+The monastery is situated on a rectangular plateau on the northwest side of Mount Ida, at 500 m above sea level.
 The Arkadian region is fertile and has vineyards, olive groves and pine, oak and cypress forests.
 The plateau on which the monastery rests is surrounded by hills.
 The west side of the plateau stops abruptly and falls off into gorges.
 The gorges start at Tabakaria and lead to Stavromenos, to the east of Rethymno.
 The Arkadian gorges have a rich diversity of plants and native wildflowers.